 There aren't many experiences as rewarding or moving as climbing all day to reach and enjoy the sweeping view and solitary environment that can be found at the top of a mountain.
 However, while it can be wonderful near the summit, there are some health and physical challenges you may face when seeking adventure at high altitudes.

 You should always make sure to wear the proper gear for hiking, including well-fitting shoes that provide ankle support, stability, and grip.
-If you're hiking on rocky trails, use one or two walking sticks or poles to help maintain your balance while navigating on uneven terrain.
-A walking stick will also take some of the physical impact off your knees, hips, ankles, and lower back.
+If you're hiking on rocky trails, use one or two walking poles to help maintain your balance while navigating uneven terrain.
+A pole will also take some of the physical impact off your knees, hips, ankles, and lower back.

 Wear clothing in which you can comfortably move and maneuver.
-It is always a good idea to carry gear for all types of weather: hot and cold, wet and dry, bright and shady.
+It’s always a good idea to carry gear for all types of weather.
 At high altitudes, the air is thinner, which can lead to extreme and fast changes in temperatures, both up and down.
-Therefore, be sure to carry some sort of warm-weather gear in your pack.
-Whether that's a baseball hat or sunglasses, bring something to keep the sun out of your eyes.
+Be sure to carry some sort of warm weather gear in your pack.
+Whether a baseball hat or sunglasses, you should bring something to keep the sun out of your eyes.
 Also, bring a rain- and wind-proof outer layer made of lightweight material that you can pull out in case the sky opens up.

 Being high up in the mountains usually means you'll be pretty far from civilization and access to sustenance, so make sure to carry food and water for the day.
 Carry all extra gear and food in a backpack with at least two straps.
-Make sure your backpack fits snugly, and has padded straps and, preferably, a waist belt.
+Make sure your backpack fits snugly and has padded straps and a waist belt.

 Besides the hardship of hiking up a mountain, the high altitude itself can cause serious health concerns.
 Acute mountain sickness (AMS, also commonly referred to as "altitude sickness") is the most common altitude-related disorder.
-Its primary symptom is a severe headache, but may also include nausea, fatigue, dizziness, drowsiness, and insomnia
+Its primary symptom is a severe headache, but other symptoms may include:

-Most altitude-related concerns are caused by a lower concentration of oxygen in the air and thus can be (at least partially) mitigated by proper acclimatization.
+Most altitude-related concerns are caused by a lower concentration of oxygen in the air.
+Altitude sickness can sometimes be avoided by proper acclimatization.
 To avoid altitude disorders, make sure to stay hydrated, avoid drinking alcohol, stay warm, and eat regularly.

-The drug acetazolamide (Diamox), when properly used, has been shown to help some people make ascents without developing related illnesses.
+The drug acetazolamide (Diamox) has been shown to help some people make ascents without developing related illnesses.
 Acetazolamide works by stimulating breathing, allowing for higher oxygen intake.
 It also mimics the physiological changes associated with acclimatization.
 Climbers and trek leaders sometimes carry an oxygen supply when travelling to extreme high altitudes.

-People who are prone to anemia may want to consider taking an iron supplement before and during travel to high altitudes.
-Since oxygen is transported in red blood cells, and anemia causes a lowered red blood cell count, persons with anemia are more likely to suffer from altitude sickness than are persons with normal blood counts.
+People who are prone to iron deficiency anemia may want to consider taking an iron supplement before and during travel to high altitudes.
+Oxygen is transported in red blood cells.
+Anemia causes a lowered red blood cell count, so people with anemia are more likely to suffer from altitude sickness than are persons with normal blood counts.

 Some other altitude-related disorders include:

-Always take AMS seriously, because it may put you at risk for HAPE or HACE, which are very serious—even deadly—conditions.
-HAPE is excess fluid in the lungs, and causes shortness of breath, difficulty breathing, and coughing up of frothy sputum.
-HACE is fluid in the brain, and causes confusion, uncharacteristic behavior, drowsiness, and loss of consciousness.
-If you or a climbing partner experience any of these symptoms, descend immediately, preferably 3,000 feet or more.
-If descent is not immediately possible, being placed in a pressurized (e.g., Gamow) bag, given oxygen, or taking certain drugs (such as dexamethasone [Decadron]) can act as a temporary measure until descent is possible.
+Always take AMS seriously, because it may put you at risk for HAPE or HACE.
+These are very serious conditions.
+HAPE is excess fluid in the lungs.
+It can cause shortness of breath, difficulty breathing, and coughing up of frothy sputum.
+HACE is fluid in the brain.
+It can cause confusion, uncharacteristic behavior, drowsiness, and loss of consciousness.
+If you or a climbing partner experiences any of these symptoms, descend immediately, preferably 3,000 feet or more.
+If descent is not immediately possible, being placed in a pressurized (Gamow) bag, given oxygen, or taking drugs like dexamethasone (Decadron) can act as a temporary measure until descent is possible.